csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 The key to HTN planning, then, is the construction of a plan library containing known methods for implementing complex, high-level actions.
 One method of constructing the li- brary is to _learn_ the methods from problem-solving experience.
 After the excruciating ex- perience of constructing a plan from scratch, the agent can save the plan in the library as a method for implementing the high-level action defined by the task.
 In this way, the agent can become more and more competent over time as new methods are built on top of old methods.
 One important aspect of this learning process is the ability to _generalize_ the methods that are constructed, eliminating detail that is specific to the problem instance (e.g., the name of

-410 Chapter 11.
-Planning and Acting in the Real World

 the builder or the address of the plot of land) and keeping just the key elements of the plan.
 Methods for achieving this kind of generalization are described in Chapter 19.
 It seems to us inconceivable that humans could be as competent as they are without some such mechanism.